intaxwashere/AITokenSystemUE/README.md

 ### Token Source Components

 Token Source Components hold a TMap of Token Subscriber Components and Token Categories and they evaluate them on tick.
 Token Subscribers registers theirselves to this component with their desired Token Category type.

+## TODOs:

+- **Token Stealing**: An implementation that allows other subscribers to steal tokens from their current obtainers.
+- **Conditional Token Releasing**: A way to let tokens release theirselves after a specific condition, say it's after a time or a specific event happened in gameplay.
+But this is also risky because this feature might make the developers' implementations more complex than it has to be, since token obtaining/releasing happens at *your favorite AI tool*.
+Behavior Trees can't really deal with the situation where tokens are able to release theirselves because of their *"prioritization"* nature.
+So it might be better to just create an example "manager" or an "extended version of UTokenSubscriberComponent" where they implement conditional releases.
+So developers can choose to implement it or not.
+- **Event-driven tokens**: As you might already noticed (if you already read the source code along with readme) 3rd example I gave above about real world examples (the Alien Isolation / Slender Man one) require event-driven token obtaining and releasing features.
+Currently, `UTokenSourceComponent`'s loop their `UTokenCategory`'s and evaluate the available tokens *on tick*.
+If you have a similar logic to what explained in that example, you need to evaluate a simple bool on tick forever until you reach that specific checkpoint.
+And this both triggers my OCD and looks ugly.